Janelle-Mills/Janelle-Mills.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A civil engineer transitioning to data science
+subtitle: A civil engineer turned data science
 ---

 My name is Janelle A. Mills.

-I have the following qualities:
+**Summary:**

+- Civil construction engineer: I know how to build large-scale infrastructure.
+Think bridges, roadways, and structures.
+- Data Scientist: Began learning with Lambda School in August 2021.
+Expected completion: Jan 2022.

+**Fun Facts:**
+- I prefer tea to coffee.
+- I garden more than I Facebook.
+- I am interested in building alternative and renewable energy solustions.
-- I rock a great mustache
+- I am a dual citizen.
-- I'm extremely loyal to my family

-What else do you need?
+**What else do you need?**

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+janelleamills@gmail.com